Math the Band: Transition to band and Flange Factory Five (2018–present)

 Mainville later left the band and Max Holbrook, Adam Waz and Matt Zappa joined the band.
-In 2019 and 2020 they performed at PAXEast and MAGFest and played with a setlist featuring yet-unreleased songs announced as part of their young adult fantasy novel.
+In 2019 and 2020 they performed at PAX East and MAGFest and played with a setlist featuring yet-unreleased songs announced as part of their young adult fantasy novel.
 On April 20, 2020 they released the single "Wet Cement", the music video's description announced it as part of Flange Factory Five, a five-part series of releases based on the band's yet to be released at the time studio album of the same name.
 The album itself released on October 1, 2020, and is the third release in a collection of five monthly releases.
 The second single from the album titled "Duel of the Deer" released on July 5, 2020.
 The first release under the name Flange Factory Five was Flange Factory Five: the Novel a book which is a "fantasy adventure novel with magic, wizards and other characters".
 On October 23, 2020, the band streamed the first part of live reading the book on their YouTube account.
 The second release was an energy drink advertised as "A New Sport Utility Beverage" The fourth release was a guitar pedal, Steinhauser describes it as "a replica of the pedal that's a playback device of the album, and you can make the sound go all weird." and was originally planned for a release in November but was released in early December along with an accompanying demo.
 The fifth was planned for a release in December and be a video game for the Game Boy Color, it is unknown when it will release but is currently in development, its released date was delayed due to their making sure the game was up to "gamer standards".